github/backup-utils/docs/docker.md

 lrwxrwxrwx    1 root     root            15 Oct 24 19:49 current -> 20171024T194921
 ```

-The volume's filesystem must support hard links.
-This works fine on Docker for Mac with the default local driver in my testing so far.
+* The volume's filesystem must support hard links.

-Bind mounting a volume is supported, as long as the Docker host supports them and allows hardlinks.
+* Bind mounting a volume is supported, as long as the Docker host supports them and allows hard links.

 #### Scheduling backups using crontab with Docker